Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 @system PhysicSystem
 @system RenderSystem

-# The system internal logic
+# The system's internal logic
 # Each system should have one
 function RECS.run!(::PhysicSystem, data)
     components = data[1].value # This contains all the components
     indices = data[2].value # This contains the index of the entities requested

-    # We get ne necessary components
+    # We get the necessary components
     transform_data = components[:Transform]
     physic_data = components[:Physic]